codyngpriest/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 12. Cheating is bad
 This is a script that updates the score of Bob to 10 in the table second_table.

+13. Score too low
+This is a script that removes all records with a score <= 5 in the table second_table of the database hbtn_0c_0 in your MySQL server.

+14. Average
+This is a script that computes the score average of all records in the table second_table of the database hbtn_0c_0 in your MySQL server.